The more you look at the challenge of getting people off X and onto Bluesky, the more multilayered it becomes.

 These examples show that while almost everyone on Bluesky uses one company's infrastructure, the network will look centralised, even when built with decentralisable technology.

 This undermines one of Bluesky's differentiators against its better-funded, walled garden incumbent competitors.
-Getting people to migrate to Bluesky is therefore only part of the challenge - getting them onto alternative infrastructure may be almost as important.
+Getting people to migrate to Bluesky is therefore only part of the challenge - getting users onto alternative infrastructure may be almost as important.

 At the risk of stating the blindingly obvious: we won't meet the adoption challenge without something it makes sense for people and organisations to adopt.